LucaCappelletti94/crr_labels/README.rst

         nrows = None # the number of rows to read, usefull when testing pipelines for creating smaller datasets.
     )

-Consider reading the method docstring for more id-depth informations about the method.
+Consider reading the method docstring for more in-depth information about the method.

 Rendered datasets
 ----------------------------------
-The following two datasets have label for 7 common cell lines (GM12878, HelaS3, HepG2, K562, A549, H1, H9) and for various other that were not available in the other dataset.
+The following two datasets have labels for 7 common cell lines (GM12878, HelaS3, HepG2, K562, A549, H1, H9) and for various other that were not available in the other dataset.

 FANTOM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~